HaKr/token_server/README.md

 The token server should run in a protected environment, that can only be accessed from the local network.
-A web server collects some user data which will be used in all subsequent access to the web server.
+A web server collects some metadata which will be used in all subsequent access to the web server.
 The web server requests a new token from the token server and includes that in the response to the user.
 On the next request from the user to the web server, the web server retrieves the token